dotnet/machinelearning/docs/code/KeyValues.md

 implementation side, which is both less for us to maintain, and also for users gives consistency in behavior.

-So for example, the `charTokenize` above might appear to be a strange choice:
+So for example, the `CharTokenize` above might appear to be a strange choice:
 *why* represent characters as keys?
-The reason is that the N-gram transform is written to ingest keys, not text, and so we can use the same transform for both the n-gram featurization of words, as well as n-char grams.
+The reason is that the ngram transform is written to ingest keys, not text, and so we can use the same transform for both the n-gram featurization of words, as well as n-char grams.

-Now, much of this complexity is hidden from the user: most users will just use the `text` transform, select some options for n-grams, and n-char grams, and not be aware of these internal invisible keys.
+Now, much of this complexity is hidden from the user: most users will just use the `text` transform, select some options for n-grams, and chargrams, and not be aware of these internal invisible keys.
 Similarly, use the categorical or categorical hash transforms, without knowing that internally it is just the term or hash transform followed by a `KeyToVector` transform.
 But, keys are still there, and it would be impossible to really understand ML.NET's featurization pipeline without understanding keys.
 Any user that wants to